-No one deserves to live in a mouldy house where the dishwasher floods the kitchen and the front door won’t lock—it doesn’t feel like home.
+No one deserves to live in a mouldy house where the dishwasher floods the kitchen and the front door won’t lock.

 Greens’ MLA Shane Rattenbury started this work back in 2011.
 Seven years on, and Canberra renters will still go without minimum standards in their rental properties.